List of Yu-Gi-Oh! Zexal episodes

 Yu-Gi-Oh!
 Zexal (遊☆戯☆王 Zexal (ゼアル), Yūgiō Zearu) is the fourth spin-off anime series in the Yu-Gi-Oh! franchise and the sixth anime series overall by Nihon Ad Systems and TV Tokyo.
 It was directed by Satoshi Kuwahara and produced by Studio Gallop.
-The series aired in Japan on TV Tokyo between April 11, 2011 and September 24, 2012.
-A second series, Yu-Gi-Oh!
-Zexal II, began airing from October 7, 2012.
-The series also premiered on The CW's Toonzai programming block in the United States on October 15, 2011.
+The series aired in Japan on TV Tokyo between April 11, 2011, and September 24, 2012.
+The second half of this series, dubbed Yu-Gi-Oh!
+Zexal II in Japan, aired from October 7, 2012 to March 23, 2014, in a different time slot from that of the original series.
 The story follows young duelist Yuma Tsukumo who partners up with an ethereal spirit named Astral, as they search for the 100 Number Duel Monsters cards, which will restore Astral's memories and power.
+Following the end of the first series, Yuma and his friends now find themselves up against the evil forces of Barian World.

+The English-language adaptation of the series premiered on The CW's Toonzai programming block in the United States on October 15, 2011, and aired through August 10, 2013.
+The English-language version of Zexal II, produced by Konami, began airing in North America on The CW's Vortexx programming block on August 17, 2013.
+The series would eventually move to Hulu on July 14, 2014, beginning with Episode 114.
+Since then, most of the episodes have aired on Mondays on Hulu.
+On December 14, 2014, the episodes on Hulu began to be uploaded on Sundays instead of Mondays, with the exception of December 6, 2014, which saw Episode 135 being uploaded on a Saturday, because the following Sunday was National Pearl Harbor Remembrance Day.
+The regular airing pattern was broken again when the series finale (Episode 146) aired on February 21, 2015, a Saturday, instead of on a Sunday.